commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Stack requirements: 0
 Registers affected: .A, .X, .Y

 **Description:** The routine `joystick_get` retrieves all state from one of the joysticks.
-The number of the joystick is passed in .A (0 or 1), and the state is returned in .A, .X and .Y.
+The number of the joystick is passed in .A (0 through 3), and the state is returned in .A, .X and .Y.

       .A, byte 0:      | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
                   NES  | A | B |SEL|STA|UP |DN |LT |RT |